Katoomba Heritage and Art Walk

 Clean, of course, with an artistic "Katoomba style", we have the quirkiest toilets in the world!
 The following are highly-recommended as part of your visitor experience when you patronise these businesses.

-Nicke nosh Cafe - Is This the smallest toilet in Katoomba's Foodies Meander?!
+- Niche Nosh Café: Is this the smallest toilet in Katoomba's Foodies Meander?!
 At the top of Katoomba Street.

-Pop art with a dash of Art Nouveau at The Artists Gallery, Lurline Street.
+- The Artists Gallery, Lurline Street: Pop art with a dash of Art Nouveau.

 Do you have a contribution for the KATOOMBA HERITAGE & ART WALK?

 This brochure is an initiative of KATOOMBA CHAMBER OF COMMERCE AND COMMUNITY.
-Katoomba suports ENERGY DESCENT: Minimal use of plastics and disposables in our businesses.
+Katoomba supports ENERGY DESCENT: Minimal use of plastics and disposables in our businesses.
 Use of local products wherever possible, reducing food miles and packaging, paper or cloth bags for our shoppers.
-Development of car free tourism experiences.
+Development of car-free tourism experiences.